ahmeaqas/ESPMetRED/README.md

 - Auto connect to WiFi or MQTT server in case of failure
 - Sudo Timer for Timely operations, update Sunrise or Sunset data and preserve it in flash memory
 - Save variables in Flash memory
-- Retrieve variables from Flash memory on booting ESP8266
+- Retrieve variables from Flash memory
 - Preserve and restore GPIO state i.e. HIGH or LOW
 - Over the Air (OTA) update
 - More are comming soon!!